yashmahalwal/nirikshak/packages/cli/docs/Configuration.md

 -   A string depicting resource name.
 By default, we will store all the tests for the resource in `{dir}/{resource name}` directory.
 Name must be non empty
 -   An object of shape `{name: string, dir: string}` where `name` and `dir` are non empty.
 We will use `name` to identify the resource.
 We store all the tests for it in `{dir}/{resource dir}`.

 The array must be non empty.
-No two resources should have the same name. **Once written, you must not change this field directly.**
+No two resources should have the same name or directory. **Once written, you must not change this field directly.**

 ## 4. `jestArgs`